nefara-bg/Nefara-Web/client/src/utils/phone/phone.testplan.md

 **Parameters:**
 - `number` (any): The phone number to parse and format

-**Returns:** `string` or throws `Error`
+**Returns:** `string`

 **Description:** Parses a phone number string, validates it matches Bulgarian format (+359 followed by 9 digits), and returns a formatted string in the pattern "+359 XX XXX XXXX".
-Returns empty string for invalid input types (null, undefined, non-string, or empty string).
-Throws error for invalid format after sanitization.
+Returns empty string for invalid input types (null, undefined, non-string, or empty string) or invalid format after sanitization.

 ## Complete List of Use Cases